shader-slang/slang/docs/language-reference/07-declarations.md

 > Note: The body of an extension may *not* include variable declarations.
 > An extension cannot introduce members that would change teh in-memory layout of the type being extended.

-The members of an extension are access through the type that is being extended.
+The members of an extension are accessed through the type that is being extended.
 For example, for the above extension of `MyVector`, the introduced methods are accessed as follows:

 ```hlsl